-The Masters in Politics explores key controversies in political science from a variety of different perspectives.
-It will introduce you to the major concepts in political science and help you learn to apply those concepts and approaches to explain the variety of political phenomena across the globe.
-This Masters in Politics promotes the study of those problems through a blend of lectures, seminars and individual research.
+On our MA in Politics you will explore key controversies in political science from a variety of different perspectives.
+You will be introduced to the major concepts in political science and learn to apply those concepts and approaches to explain the variety of political phenomena across the globe.
+You will learn through a blend of lectures, seminars and individual research.

-The course examines central questions of political science related to power, the state and the sources of political change.
+The Politics MA examines central questions of political science related to power, the state and the sources of political change.
 It is designed for students who are either familiar with the study of political science and issues at undergraduate level or who are enthusiastic to focus on this area of study at the postgraduate level.

 You will take two core modules, Developments in Contemporary Political Analysis and Varieties of Politics that will provide you with a foundation for thinking about the subject.
 You then design the rest of the programme around your own interests by selecting four modules from a wide range of options.
 The flexibility of this programme is ideal for those with a broad range of interests in politics or for those who want to construct a curriculum around a particular area of interest.

 As a postgraduate student studying for a Masters in Politics you will also have the opportunity to take part in a wide range of events.
 You will be welcomed as a member of a variety of research groups, including those focused on British Politics, Asian Politics, Middle East Politics, European Studies, Political Economy, and Parties, Voters and Elections.
 These group includes members of academic staff and postgraduate research students who meet regularly to discuss their own research, recent publications and to organise research events including inviting visiting speakers.

 Key issues and questions examined throughout this Masters in Politics include: